-Hax’s Delta Model is a strategy framework with a pro-consumer approach towards the implementation of effective management and corporate business strategies in an organization.
-The Delta Model was developed by Arnoldo Hax of the Sloan School of Management at MIT and Dean Wilde.
-It is a relatively modern business strategy framework that’s been receiving critical acclaim due to its efficiency and effectivity.
+Hax’s Delta Model is a strategic framework with a pro-consumer approach toward the implementation of effective management and corporate business strategies in an organization.
+The Delta Model was developed by Arnoldo Hax (of the Sloan School of Management at MIT) and Dean Wilde.
+It is a relatively modern business strategy framework that’s been receiving critical acclaim due to its efficiency and effectiveness.

-- Hax’s Delta Model is a strategy framework with a pro-consumer approach towards the implementation of effective management and corporate business strategies in an organization.
+- Hax’s Delta Model is a strategic framework with a pro-consumer approach toward the implementation of effective management and corporate business strategies in an organization.

 - Hax’s Delta Model is pro-consumer in the sense that it is a consumer-centric strategy framework, with business strategies and managerial frameworks catering to the needs of the consumer.

-- The workings of Hax’s Delta Model is accurately described through a diagrammatic representation called “The Triangle,” which describes three alternative ways to put into effect the delta model’s business management strategies.
-The three strategic methods are the Best Product Positioning, Total Customer Solutions, and System Lock-In.
+- The workings of Hax’s Delta Model are accurately described through a diagrammatic representation called “The Triangle,” which describes three alternative ways to put into effect the Delta Model’s business management strategies.
+The three strategic methods are Best Product Positioning, Total Customer Solutions, and System Lock-In.

 Understanding Hax’s Delta Model’s Pro-Consumer Strategy

 Hax’s Delta Model is pro-consumer in the sense that it is a consumer-centric strategy framework, with business strategies and managerial frameworks focusing on catering to the needs of the end-user.
 Hence, the model can be said to be based on consumer theory, rather than the much traditional producer theory on which several business and management strategy frameworks are based.

-Since most existing business management models are more competitor-focused and product-focused, catering to the needs of the market prior to the increased dependency on the internet, they fail to serve the purpose and are now considered outdated.
-As a result, Hax and Wilde advocates for a more consumer-focused approach to business management strategies to cater to the current consumer-focused market.
-Hax’s Delta Model emphasized the fact that “Customer bonding is the driving force in strategy.”
+Since most existing business management models are more competitor-focused and product-focused, catering to the needs of the market prior to the increased dependency on the internet, they are now considered outdated by many.
+As a result, Hax and Wilde advocate for a more consumer-focused approach to business management strategies to cater to the current consumer-focused market.
+Hax’s Delta Model emphasizes the fact that “Customer bonding is the driving force in strategy.”

 How It Works: The Triangle

-The working of Hax’s Delta Model is accurately described through its diagrammatic representation called “The Triangle.”
-The triangle basically describes three alternative ways to accomplish customer bonding, to put into effect the delta model’s business management strategies.
+The working of Hax’s Delta Model are accurately described through its diagrammatic representation called “The Triangle.”
+The triangle basically describes three alternative ways to accomplish customer bonding, to put into effect the Delta Model’s business management strategies.
 The three strategic methods are: